 According to Aristotle, an excellence of character is a stable trait of choice, activity, and feeling acquired through repeated practice and personal reflection, layered atop the foundation of inborn tendencies as well as enculturation within one's family and society.
 Each such excellence (courage, justice, moderation, wisdom, and so on) is a matter of "hitting the target" with regard to a particular domain of action or reaction in life, and doing so in a deliberate way that avoids the associated extremes (e.g., in the case of courage, the extremes of timidity and rashness).
 Yet the highest excellence is not merely intermediate between extremes (what's now called Aristotle's "doctrine of the mean"), but consists of acting and reacting beautifully (καλῶς) to the situation you find yourself in.
 Even though such activity can have beneficial consequences, especially in the form of admiration and esteem within one's community, the σπουδαῖος — the person who takes life seriously — engages in such activity for its own sake.
 Furthermore, the fully virtuous person finds great joy in doing the right thing: excellence of character does not require restraint or control of unhealthy impulses, but rather involves cultivating the healthiest actions and reactions as a kind of second nature.

 Those familiar with Positive Psychology will recognize significant similarities to the concept of a character strength.
-According to Martin Seligman, the founder of Positive Psychology, a strength is a trait that flourishes "with enough practice, persistence, good teaching, and dedication" (Seligman 2002, p.
+According to Martin Seligman, one of the founders of Positive Psychology, a strength is a trait that flourishes "with enough practice, persistence, good teaching, and dedication" (Seligman 2002, p.
 134).
 Unlike mental illnesses, a strength is something that one chooses — through an act of will — to acquire, keep building, and use effectively (ibid., p.
 135).
 Because one is responsible for one's strengths, the praise and credit one receives are deserved (ibid., p.
 136).
 The activities involved when exercising one's strengths are pursued by many people for their own sake (Seligman 2011, pp. 16-17), not always for the benefits they procure.

 Yet there are subtle differences.
 For one, the focus on the exercise of will gives short shrift to what Aristotle described as the intellectual virtue of phronesis: the ethical skill of understanding the particulars one is faced with and then finding the "practical truth", i.e., the action or reaction that is admirably appropriate and beautifully right for that situation.
 For Aristotle, the φρόνιμος — the person of ethical know-how — uses reason and reflection across all domains of human action and thus achieves personal excellence across the board, not merely a small set of signature strengths.
 In addition, Seligman argues that the six ubiquitous virtues he and his colleagues have identified "are unworkably abstract for psychologists who want to build and measure these things"; therefore they have developed reliable psychological assessments for twenty-four more-specific strengths, which he describes as "ways to achieve" the virtues (Seligman 2002, p.
 133).
 Although Seligman casually contrasts some of these strengths with less positive behaviors — for instance, social intelligence "is not to be confused with merely being introspective, psychologically minded, or ruminative" (ibid., p.
 144) — Positive Psychology does not have a consistent account of "hitting the target" by deliberately steering a middle course between behavioral extremes.